Usotsu7ki/Facial-Expression-Recognition-System/README.md

 <br>Add receive recog result from server, spilt, then display using rectangle and texts.
 <br>However, did not know how to add rectangle and text into recording

+<br>Finally, I find where the bug exist, and I debug it, now the log-out function is added again
+<br>Change some pictures

 <br>3.28: repair bug, apply new ui according to fiseha's suggestions
 <br>3.29: add drawing logics for different faces, add local address ip get for admin for self exclusion in connecting-sockets list
 <br>4.1: change font sizes, background images of desert,grassland. change split message logic according to the demand of server.

 <p>请注意，目前服务端在zqf那，此服务端残端无法与客户端正常连接

-brfore launching, please check whether running the server locally, if server and client are running differently, please change global_setting.isLocal to False, also, change address.txt, using the ip of the server        -by biylj9
+before launching, please check whether running the server locally, if server and client are running differently, please change global_setting.isLocal to False, also, change address.txt, using the ip of the server        -by biylj9